ab2005/Belka/README.md

-# strelka
+# Belka and Strelka
-Conquering Space.

 [![Belka and Strelka](http://sovieteramuseum.com/wp-content/uploads/2012/08/belka-strelka-2.jpg)](https://www.youtube.com/watch?v=u4SUH9qITxE "Белка и Стрелка")

+They were instrumental in the future of human space fligh

 A camera sensor raw image processing pipeline
 =============================================

-This is a C++/OpenCL implementation of a complete image processing pipeline including:
+This project is a C++/OpenCL implementation of a complete image processing pipeline including:
 - color depth adjuctment
 - black balance
 - histogram equalization